djugei/djugei.github.io/content/how-arch-delta-works.md

 Since decompressed packages are highly compressible, tools like zswap and zram can be viable mitigations.

-Delta generating is spawned as an independent task with a backchannel, to avoid wasting work when a request times out.
+Delta generating is spawned as an independent task with a back-channel, to avoid wasting work when a request times out.

 ### Cache